-With spring just waiting around the proverbial corner, one great way to celebrate its arrival is by making a pilgrimage to any one of 423 National Park Sites across the US.
-Fortunately for Wildberry Lodge guests, we have several National Park sites within a short drive of our majestic mountain lodge, including the better known Great Smoky Mountains National Park along with some lesser known sites just waiting for your visit!
+With spring just waiting around the proverbial corner, one great way to celebrate its arrival is by making a pilgrimage to the many must-see national park sites around Asheville, NC.
+These scenic and majestic places are all located within a short drive of our cozy mountain lodge, including the better known Great Smoky Mountains National Park.

 Down the road apiece in Flat Rock is the Carl Sandberg National Historic Site, formerly the home of the Pulitzer-Prize winning poet, writer, and biographer.
 The park was authorized on October 17, 1968, and opened in 1974.
 In addition to Sandberg’s home, there are 264 acres of pastures, ponds, and hiking trails, and many additional structures including the goat barn and Museum Preservation Center.